 What are Target Adjustments and Assumptions in a Higher Education Budget Model?

-Target Adjustments for Revenues and Expenses are considered assumption templates and are often used by budget managers to set proposed financial targets for the departmental users entering the bottom-up budget.
-Some of the key functionality in this type of form is that it provides input of proposed annual increases or decreases based on last year’s Actual results or last year’s Budget.
+Target Adjustments for Revenues and Expenses are considered assumption templates, and are often used by budget managers to set proposed financial targets for the departmental users that enter the bottom-up budget.
+Key functionality in this type of form provides input of proposed annual increases or decreases based on last year’s Actual results or last year’s Budget.
 Figures are entered as the suggested % change for each revenue and expense General Ledger account.
-You find an example of this type of input form below.
+You will find an example of this type of input form below.

 Purpose of Target Adjustment Templates

 Universities and colleges use Target Adjustment Templates to quickly and easily create an initial proposed budget based on desired or likely targets.
-When used as part of good business practices in a Budgeting and Planning department, an institution can improve its planning process as well as reduce the chances that departmental end users doing the bottom-up budget process miss the institution’s targets by a wide margin.
+When used as part of good business practices in a Budgeting and Planning department, an institution can improve its planning process, as well as, reduce the chances that departmental end users performing bottom-up budget processes miss the institution’s targets by a wide margin.

 Target Adjustment Template Example

 Here is an example of a Target Adjustment form for revenues and expenses.